Submission Preparation Checklist

 Title

 The manuscript title should be accurate, informative, unambiguous, and specific.
 It should ultimately identify the paper's central issue.
-Indexing and abstracting services depend on the title's accuracy to extract keywords properly in cross-referencing and computer searching.
+Indexing and abstracting services depend on the title's accuracy to extract keywords accurately for cross-referencing and computer searches.
 An improperly titled article will not reach the intended audience, so it is crucial to be specific.

 Author names and affiliations